 When thinking about empowerment in human relations terms, try to avoid thinking of it as something that one individual does for another.
-It is one of the problems organizations have experienced with the concept of empowerment.
-People think that someone, usually the manager, has to bestow empowerment on the people who report to him or her.
+This mindset is one of the problems organizations have with the empowerment concept.
+People think that someone, usually the manager, has to bestow empowerment on the people who report to them.

 Consequently, the reporting staff members wait for the bestowing of empowerment, and the manager asks why people won't act in empowered ways.
-This bestowing and waiting has led to a general unhappiness, mostly undeserved, with the concept of empowerment in many organizations.
+This bestowing and waiting has led to general unhappiness, mostly undeserved, with the concept of empowerment in many organizations.
 Don't let that happen in your organization.
 Your best success will result from empowered employees taking action—not waiting for permission.

 How to Think of Empowerment